oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/model-files.md

 Refer to this section if you need to control the order in which your model files are loaded.
 The order is important when two or more model files refer to the same configuration, because the last model that's loaded has the highest precedence.

-During domain home creation, model and property files are first loaded from the `/u01/model_home/models` directory within the image and are then loaded from the optional WDT configmap described in [Optional WDT model configmap]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#3-optional-wdt-model-configmap" >}}).
+During domain home creation, model and property files are first loaded from the `/u01/model_home/models` directory within the image and are then loaded from the optional WDT ConfigMap described in [Optional WDT model ConfigMap]({{< relref "/userguide/managing-domains/model-in-image/usage/_index.md#3-optional-wdt-model-configmap" >}}).

 The loading order within each of these locations is first determined using the convention `filename.##.yaml` and `filename.##.properties`, where `##` specifies the desired order, and secondly determined alphabetically as a tie-breaker.
 Additional details: